Computer Vision Applications Examples Across Different Industries

 Steelworking

 There are several classes of surface defects, and the most common problems arising are defect classification and sorting.
 First, the possible defect locations are determined by segmentation.
-Then, the classifiers (usually Neural Networks) are used on these locations and are proven to reach the almost-perfect result in filtering defects.
+Then, the classifiers (usually Neural Networks) are used on these locations and are proven to reach almost-perfect results in filtering defects.
 Such technologies give all implementing companies a significant competitive edge.
 Sometimes such models are relatively easy to implement.

 Picture 2.
 Different classes of defects on the steel surface // NEU surface defect database